Research

 Approach and Interests

-The Machine
+The Signal

-problems and apply the solution to different applications, such as data
+to solve different machine/deep learning problems and apply the solutions to different

-association for automotive radar, channel estimation and precoder design for
+applications, such as data association for automotive radar, channel estimation

-wireless communications, data analysis using distributed and federated
+and precoder design for wireless communications, data analysis using

-learning, and graph signal processing and graph learning for communications and
+distributed and federated learning, and graph signal processing and graph

-biomedical engineering.
+learning for communications and biomedical engineering.

 ·